hydroframe/hf_hydrodata/docs/source/gridded_data/index.rst

       datasets = hf.get_datasets(variable = "air_temp")

-You can use pass filter parameters as dict options as well.
+You use pass filter parameters as dict options as well.

 .. code-block:: python